Skip to main content

 The payment count adjustment will count time toward IDR forgiveness, including:

-• any months in a repayment status, regardless of the payments made, loan type, or repayment plan;
+• Any months in a repayment status, regardless of the payments made, loan type, or repayment plan;

-• any months spent in economic hardship or military deferments in 2013 or later;
+• Any months spent in economic hardship or military deferments in 2013 or later;

-• any months spent in any deferment (with the exception of in-school deferment) prior to 2013; and
+• Any months spent in any deferment (with the exception of in-school deferment) prior to 2013; and

-• any time in repayment (or deferment or forbearance, if applicable) on earlier loans before consolidation of those loans into a consolidation loan.
+• Any time in repayment (or deferment or forbearance, if applicable) on earlier loans before consolidation of those loans into a consolidation loan.

 Please note, repayment status does not include periods of in-school deferment, bankruptcy, or default.